eriqande/rubias/README.md

 ![](readme-figs/z-score-density-1.png)

-The normal density is in black and our observed z\_score is in blue.
-They fit reasonably well, suggesting that these is not too much weird stuff going on overall.
+The normal density is in black and the distribution of our observed z\_scores is in blue.
+They fit reasonably well, suggesting that there is not too much weird stuff going on overall.
 (That is good!)

 The z\_score statistic is most useful as a check for individuals.
 It is intended to be a quick way to identify aberrant individuals.
-If you see a z-score in your mixture sample that is considerably less than ones you saw in the reference, then you might infer that the individual doesn't actually fit any of the populations in the reference well.
+If you see a z-score to the maximum-a-posteriori population for an individual in your mixture sample that is considerably less than z\_scores you saw in the reference, then you might infer that the individual doesn't actually fit any of the populations in the reference well.

 Assessment of Genetic References
 ================================